Now Reading

 Image Credit: Travelandmunchies.com

-Omotuo is a Ghanaian dish made from rice.
+Omotuo is also one of the best local dishes in Ghana made from rice.
 The rice is boiled until it is soft and sticky, and then moulded into small balls.
 It is often served with soup made with a variety of meats, vegetables and spices.
 Omo tuo is a hearty and satisfying meal that is popular in Ghana.

 Fufu